Originally published May 24, 2017 and updated on February 7, 2022.

 Summit day is exciting.
 Preparations have been made the night before so that each person knows what to pack, how much water to carry and what gear is needed to start the climb.

 If the weather doesn’t cooperate, summit day may be elusive.
 This is the nature of mountains.
 With good luck, the weather will be kind.
 The group will start their day with what is called an alpine start.
-In many situations climbers want to get a super early start to have plenty of daylight to make it to the top and safely back to camp.
+In many situations climbers want to get a super early start to have plenty of daylight to make it to the top and back to camp.
 It can also be a huge advantage to travel in the dawn hours when snow is hard.
 Snow exposed to sunlight for hours can become soft, and boots can plunge deep down into the snow, making the simple act of walking uphill quite challenging.

 About the Author